Exponential Savings in Agnostic Active Learning through Abstention: Exponential savings under the model misspecification

 Similar to the star number, this complexity measure is infinite for many natural classes.
 However, it is still relevant, as many existing lower bounds in classification use the classes with a finite diameter \citep{Massart06, Audibert09}.
 Our second main result shows that if $D$ is finite, one can avoid the model misspecification problem in active learning under Massart's noise. \begin{Theorem} Assume that the diameter of $\F$ is equal to $D$ and the VC dimension of $\F$ is equal to $d$.
 Fix $\eps, \delta \in (0,1]$.
 If Massart's noise condition \eqref{eq:massartsmargin} is satisfied and $h > 0$ is known, then there is an active learning algorithm (namely, Algorithm \ref{alg:finitediam}) such that after requesting at most

 labels, it returns a classifier $\widehat f$ satisfying, with probability at least $1 - \delta$,

 \end{Theorem}

 This result implies that if both the diameter $D$ and the disagreement coefficient $\theta(\cdot)$ are bounded, then exponential savings are possible (without assuming $f^*_B \in \F$) if Massart's noise condition is satisfied with $h > 0$.
+In \citep[Theorem 3]{Kaariainen05}, \citeauthor{Kaariainen05} proved that if the class $\F$ contains two functions $f_0$ and $f_1$ that agree on one point and disagree on infinitely many points (that is, $D = \infty$), then, for any active learning algorithm with uniformly bounded sample complexity for each $(\eps, \delta)$ there is a distribution $P_X$ and a deterministic labelling function $g \notin \F$ (i.e., $Y = g(X)$ almost surely) such that the algorithm needs

+labels to produce a classifier with the excess risk at most $\eps$.
 Further, by \citep[Theorem 10]{hanneke2015minimax} we have $\theta(\eps/h) \le \mathbf{s}$ for any distribution $P_X$ of the unlabeled data.
-Combining this result with Theorem \ref{thm:fin_dim}, \citep[Theorem 3]{Kaariainen05} and \eqref{eq:activelowerbound}, we see that exponential savings are possible for all distributions satisfying Massart's noise condition \eqref{eq:massartsmargin} with $h > 0$ \emph{if and only if} both the diameter $D$ and the star number $\mathbf{s}$ are finite.
+Combining this result with Theorem \ref{thm:fin_dim}, \eqref{eq:activelowerbound}, and \eqref{eq:kaariainen05_th3}, we see that exponential savings are possible for all distributions satisfying Massart's noise condition \eqref{eq:massartsmargin} with $h > 0$ \emph{if and only if} both the diameter $D$ and the star number $\mathbf{s}$ are finite.
 As we mentioned, both assumptions are quite restrictive and are not likely to be simultaneously satisfied for any non-trivial class of interest.
-One may also argue as in \citep[Section 5.2]{hanneke14} that to get exponential savings, instead of requiring that $\mathbf{s}$ is finite, it is necessary to assume that the disagreement coefficient $\theta(\cdot)$ is bounded.
-However, this necessary assumption leads to some technical complications and we prefer to avoid this statement for clarity.
+However, if we are interested in distribution-dependent upper bounds, then by Theorem \ref{thm:fin_dim}, we only need that both the diameter and the disagreement coefficient are bounded to get exponential savings in the number of label requests.

 The proof of Theorem \ref{thm:fin_dim} goes as follows.
-First, we fix $p = 1/2 - h/2$ and use Algorithm \ref{alg_al_abs} to construct $\widehat f_{p}$.
+First, we fix $p = h/2$ and use Algorithm \ref{alg_al_abs} to construct $\widehat f_{p}$.
 By Theorem \ref{thm:sample_comp_abs} we have, with probability at least $1 - \delta/3$,

 Observe that by the construction of Algorithm \ref{alg_al_abs}, and since we abstain only on the disagreement set of two classifiers, it holds that $|\{x \in \X: \widehat f_{p}(x) = *\}| \le D$.
 Therefore, if we specify the labels on these at most $D$ instances, we obtain a $\{0, 1\}$-valued classifier $\widehat{f}$.
 Since Massart's noise condition holds, a simple repeated-querying algorithm, similar to the one used in \citep[Theorem 1]{Kaariainen05}, allows us to estimate the Bayes optimal rule $f^*_B$ on the finite set $\{x \in \X: \widehat f_{p}(x) = *\}$.
-The value $p = 1/2 - h/2$ is chosen to guarantee that
+The value $p = h/2$ is chosen to guarantee that

 implying

 The formal description of the algorithm of Theorem \ref{thm:fin_dim} is as follows. +5pt